flyvy-verifier/flyvy/README.md

 1. `cargo build`
 2. `cargo test` to run tests
-3. `cargo run -- <file.fly>` will run the verifier on an input file
+3. `cargo run -- verify <file.fly>` will run the verifier on an input file

 ## Documentation